openactive/implementation-tracker/.github/ISSUE_TEMPLATE/openactive-implementation-progress-tracker-without-booking.md

 ---
-name: Track progress of a new OpenActive integration WITHOUT booking
+name: Track progress of a new OpenActive implementation WITHOUT booking
 about: Issue to track the development progress of publishing open data within a booking or listing system.
 title: "Name of system"
-labels: Open data integration
+labels: Open data implementation
 assignees: ''

 ---